dhdemaree/Ani_feces_roof/README.md

 Repository for the Journal article: systematic review of animal fecal pathogens that have the potential to affect quality of roof harvested rain water.
 Work conducted by David Demaree

-Affiliation ORISE and US EPA
+Affiliation ORISE and US EPA, Edison, NJ

 3/11/2026